Part 2

 No shame or envy.

-Eku was trying to think of something comforting to offer when Yathi asked suddenly, “How many females are there?
+Eku was trying to think of something comforting to offer when Yathi exclaimed, “How many females are there?
 Of our age?”

 “There is more.”